Notes on Theory of Distributed Systems

 An \concept{atomic snapshot object} acts like a collection of $n$ single-writer multi-reader atomic registers with a special \concept{snapshot} operation that returns (what appears to be) the state of all $n$ registers at the same time.
 This is easy without failures: we simply lock the whole register file, read them all, and unlock them to let all the starving writers in.
 But it gets harder if we want a protocol that is wait-free, where any process can finish its own snapshot or write even if all the others lock up.

 We'll give the usual sketchy description of a couple of snapshot algorithms.
 More details on early snapshot results can be found in~\cite[\S10.3]{AttiyaW2004} or~\cite[\S13.3]{Lynch1996}.
-There is also a reasonably recent survey by Fich on upper and lower bounds for the problem~\cite{Fich2005}.
+A summary of some subsequent results can be found in a survey by Fich on upper and lower bounds for the problem~\cite{Fich2005}.